 The Big Fix accepts the City's Neuter Now certificates but you do NOT need one to take advantage of our low cost options.
 Our fees are the same as Neuter Now and we have NO additional out of pocket costs.

 However if you have Medicaid, low income housing, or EBT, it costs only $20 with the Neuter Now certificate.
-You will need to purchase the certificate at a satellite city hall and bring it to your appointment.
+You must purchase the certificate at a satellite city hall and bring it to your appointment.
 Again - there are NO additional out of pocket costs.
 The cost of the certificate is all you pay when you come to the Big Fix.

 Special rates and payment options are also available to owners with multiple pets who demonstrate need and people rescuing and caring for multiple stray, homeless and abandoned animals.
 Please email email@example.com for consideration.